jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Added zoom function in the GUI tree view (closes #83)
 - Improvement: Fixed bugs found by Coverity scan
 - Improvement: Refactored maintainability to A rating (closes #80)
+- Improvement: The complete space of the tree space partitioner can be restricted

 ### Version 0.5.0 - 14.03.2018
 - New Feature: Added initial partitioning helper program (closes #78)